compomics/xilmass/README.md

 [Yılmaz et al.: Anal.
 Chem., publication date (Web): September 19, 2016 (DOI: 10.1021/acs.analchem.6b01585)](http://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b01585)

+The original data set that was used for the Xilmass publication is avaliable at PRIDE with the accession number of [PXD003880](https://www.ebi.ac.uk/pride/archive/projects/PXD003880).

 If you perform your search to identify cross-linked peptides by Xilmass, please include the reference above.

 [Go to top of page](#xilmass)